LTLA/bioconductor.js/README.md

 # Mimicking copy-on-write

-We mimic R's copy-on-write behavior by ensuring that setters will return a new object rather than mutating the existing object.
+We mimic R's copy-on-write behavior by returning a new object from any setter, rather than mutating the existing object.
 This avoids silent pass-by-reference changes in separate objects, which would be particularly problematic in complex classes that contain many child objects.
 In the example below, `another_reference` still retains the original set of row names while only `modified` has its row names removed.